mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 !!! note "Info"
-    To better understand the powers associated with buses, branches and generators that are calculated by the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function, we suggest referring to the tutorials on [DC Power Flow Analysis](@ref DCPowerAnalysisTutorials).
+    To better understand the powers associated with buses, branches, and generators that are calculated by the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function, we suggest referring to the tutorials on [DC Power Flow Analysis](@ref DCPowerAnalysisTutorials).

 To compute specific quantities for particular components, rather than calculating powers or currents for all components, users can utilize one of the provided functions below.